-Accounting majors must receive a grade of "C" or better in all accounting courses (those with ACCT course prefixes).
+Accounting majors must receive a grade of "C" or better in all accounting courses listed above as requirements for the accounting major.

-Students who wish to continue into the MBA-Accounting Program at Alfred University must complete a graduate application and all required MBA application materials.
+Students who wish to continue into the MBA-Accounting Program at Alfred University must complete a graduate application.
+The GMAT exam requirement will be required on a case by case basis.